MicrosoftDocs/fabric-docs/docs/data-science/python-guide/python-overview.md

 ---
 title: Use Python for Apache Spark
-description: Learn about developing Spark applications in Synapse using Python to analyze data through Spark batch job definitions or with interactive Fabric notebooks. ms.reviewer: mopeakande
+description: Learn to develop Spark applications in Synapse, using Python to analyze data through Spark batch job definitions or with interactive Fabric notebooks. ms.reviewer: mopeakande
 author: midesa
 ms.author: midesa